manas149/mlops_main/README.md

 mlops_main
 ==============================

-It's a wafer project using MLOPS
+Its a wafer project using MLOPS

 Project Organization
 ------------